Education in laboratory animal science

 A web-based course for Swedish legislation and ethics only.
 Required for participation in all other courses in laboratory animal science, and is mandatory for all persons from countries other than Sweden, or when recommended by the Education & Training Unit.

 Emphasis on rodents and rabbits.
 Pre-requisite: Function A course.
 Both major and minor procedures are offered, but for major you can go directly to "Procedures requiring surgery and anaesthesia".

-The aim of these courses is to follow the learning outcomes acknowledged for Function B. Major procedures.
+Procedures requiring surgery and anaesthesia, phenotyping, etc. The aim of the courses is to follow the learning outcomes acknowledged for Function A. Major procedures.

 Continuing professional development (CPD) opportunities (seminars, workshops, professional activites)